Title: Boogiepop wa Warawanai

 I’ve almost touched upon it.
 Almost.
 That VS Imaginator arc wasn’t just a rough watch because of the couple of narrative misbeats.
 Using all this cerebrally intense ideas, Boogiepop needs to stylistically keep your attention.
 What good is a message if it’s not entertaining, right?
 The series has some interesting ideas to do this.
 The aliens are actually terrifying, and the series uses horror cues to demonstrate the folly of ‘unnatural evolution’ (so to speak), and the confrontations can lead to intense, unnerving super-power battles… and then there’s the series love of music in the lipservice, referencing classical pieces and even rock n’ roll.

 While the fight between Fear Ghoul and Nagi in the Boogiepop at Dawn arc was exhilarating at the height of the tension, and Masaki’s martial arts in the VS Imaginator arc were impressively animated, the series struggles with presentation.
 Credit where credit is due, the sound direction is a strong point, but doesn’t match up to Boogiepop Phantom’s.
 The general level of animation is acceptable, though I was saddened when, due to production time constraints that were generally apparent, one of Nagi’s chances at a fight scene was handled with stills and cuts to black.
 But it’s at a visual design level that the series lets itself down.
 In a bid to be ‘normal’, Boogiepop wa Warawanai uses very bland character designs, but with such a large cast this is a double edged sword – all the faces can blend into one another!
 Except for Spooky E, of course, whose unintentional ugliness surprised me.
 Likewise, the storyboarding is too often flat, and is paired with mediocre editing.
 On the whole, the series feels directed too lazily for the potential that such a cerebrally intense series demands.
-In a medium rife with Monogatari’s and Ikuhara’s pushing out Sarazanmai’s – even the strained production of Akanesasu Shoujo mustered up something – the level of art here is just too low for the content, and when the narrative beats move around too much in the overstretched VS Imaginator arc, it’s easy to lose attention.
+In a medium rife with Monogatari’s and Ikuhara’s pushing out Sarazanmai’s – even the strained production of Akanesasu Shoujo mustered up something – the imagination of art here is just too low for the content, and when the narrative beats move around too much in the overstretched VS Imaginator arc, it’s easy to lose attention.
 There are occasional nods to the psychological horror tools that the series demands, particularly during the King of Distortion arc, but it doesn’t feel like quite enough.

 Make no mistake, the production is ample to get the message across – but it does little more.
 On paper, this show is up there with the lesser talked about classics.
 In reality, it falls short.